lusc0006/DataCleaning/README.md

  + run_analysis.R

- + TidyData.csv
+ + TidyData.csv (easier to read at a glance than .txt file)

+ + TidyData.txt (original assignment asked for a .txt file)

-You can replicate TidyData.csv by downloading the data linked above and executing the commented R code.
+You can replicate TidyData.txt by downloading the data linked above and executing the commented R code.
 You will need to change setwd() to reflect your own working directory.